-I have a confession to make: I haven't recorded a new voicemail greeting since 2014.
-In the past four years, I (hopefully) have become more articulate, poised, and self-assured.
+I have a confession to make: I haven't recorded a new voicemail greeting in nearly a decade.
+Since then, I've (hopefully) become more articulate, poised, and self-assured.
 But hear my voicemail recording, and you'd think I was still new to the work world, a little unsure of myself -- and probably not an authority.

 After all, a professional voicemail recording boosts your credibility, makes you seem more competent, and encourages whoever's listening to it to continue the relationship.

 A relatively unprofessional one -- like mine, for instance -- does the opposite: It encourages prospects, recruiters, and potential connections to run in the other direction.

 With that in mind, I've written 25 unique voicemail greetings for every situation.
 Pick your favorite, practice a few times, then record your new voicemail.